MJKWoolnough/byteio/README.md

 ```

 StickyReader will wrap an EndianReader and record all bytes read and errors
 received.
-Byte counts and errors will not be returned from any method, but can
+Byte counts and errors will not be returned from any method (except
-be retrieved from this type.
-All methods will be a no-op after an error has been
+Read so it still counts as an io.Reader), but can be retrieved from this type.
+All methods will be a no-op after an error has been returned, unless that error
-returned, unless that error is cleared on the type
+is cleared on the type

 #### func (*StickyReader) Read